javierpgomez/quartz/content/Notes/On Creativity by Rick Rubin.md

 ---
-title: "On Creativity by Rick Rubin"
+title: On Creativity by Rick Rubin
 tags:
-- " thinking "
+  - thinking
-- " intuition "
+  - intuition
-novelty: 7
 ---

 Here's the quote from Rick Rubin: